hieronimhieroglif/project-portfolio/R/flowers in ggplot2/flowers in ggplot2.md

 ## 7. Put all it together: the sunflower
 <p>Plants not only use the Golden Angle to arrange leaves.
-It is also found in the arrangement of sunflower seeds.
-We don't need anything new to draw a sunflower; we just need to combine some of the things we already know.</p>
+It is also found in the arrangement of sunflower seeds.</p>

 ```R